 The whole point of Instagram is sharing pictures and the stories that come with pictures.
 You can disregard everything I said before this and still become wildly popular on Instagram with incredible pictures.
 Likewise, if you follow every step before this, you will not get anywhere without quality posts.

 I’m not a photography expert, so I can’t tell you exactly what to do with your pictures and how to make them better.
 Instagram filters can enhance a picture, but do not go overboard with editing.
 It can make pictures look fake, or even just extremely ugly.
-You don’t need photography lessons to take good pictures, but it wouldn’t hurt to study the works of good photographers and see how they capture.
+You don’t need photography lessons to take good pictures, but it wouldn’t hurt to study good photographers too see how they capture.

 Captions are not as important as I previously thought they were because it seems hardly anyone reads mine.
 Come on guys, I try so hard on those sometimes.
 That doesn’t mean captions are unimportant, but they don’t require the perfection and flawless execution that I used to meticulously put into them.
 Good captions will typically be short and sweet, but as a travel blogger, you’ll have to mix it up a bit.
 A picture of the Eiffel Tower?
 Something short and cheesy like “Eiffel in love with Paris!” would work well.
 An obscure monument in Cambodia?
 Maybe go in-depth with a description of what it is, what it means, how long its been around, etc. No one needs to know what the Eiffel Tower is, and using a pun for a less commonly known structure will probably fly over people’s heads.